daikichiba9511/dotfiles/README.md

 4. Type `:PackerSync`
 5. Close Neovim at once
 6. Open Neovim and type `:MasonInstall pyright`
-7. If you wanna use formatter with opeened buffer, Open your terminal, and then type `pip install black`.
-If you install black in your develop environment, I have set the Neovim to format buffer automatically.
+7. If you wanna use formatter with opeened buffer, type `pip install black` on your terminal.
+If you install black in your develop environment, the Neovim format buffer automatically (by using null-ls).

 # Reference